 Why isn’t my third-party content displaying properly?

-If you run into an issue with your imported third-party content, try testing the exported package’s validity with a third-party tool like SCORM Cloud.
+If you run into an issue with your imported third-party content, like a game in your content not working correctly, try testing the exported package’s validity with a third-party tool like SCORM Cloud.
 If it doesn’t have any issues there, chat us up and we’ll take a look.

 Why won't my course open for my learners?